janekguerrini/PCBS-Ecological-Assessment-of-Probability-Heuristics/README.md

-PCBS Project: Replication of Tversky and Kahneman's "Lawyers and Engineer"s
+PCBS Project: Replication of Tversky and Kahneman's "Lawyers and Engineers"
 ============================================================================================

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->